kelnmaari/aigateway/docs/ARCHITECTURE.md

 ## System Overview

-Ollama-OpenAI Proxy is a **production-ready Go application** that provides an **OpenAI-compatible API** for local Ollama models.
+AIGateway Platform is a **production-ready Go application** that provides an **OpenAI-compatible API** for local Ollama models.
 It acts as a bridge between OpenAI API clients and local Ollama server, enabling seamless integration with existing tools and workflows.

 ### Key Principles